Information maintained by the Legislative Reference Bureau

 If a penalty is imposed under this paragraph (F-5),

-the Department shall redetermine the total violation points under subsection (4), less any points under subsection (4) stemming from human exposure, and impose any additional penalty under subparagraph (G) based on the new total.
+the Department shall redetermine the total violation points under subsection (4), less any points under subsection (4) stemming from human exposure, and impose any additional penalty under paragraph (G) based on the new total.
 The reassessed total shall not affect any determination under subsection (2); any determination under subsection (2) shall be determined by the full application of points under subsection (4).

 (G) For violations of the Act and rules and

-regulations, administrative penalties will be based upon the total violation points as determined by the Use and Violation Criteria as set forth in paragraph (4) of this Section.
+regulations, administrative penalties will be based upon the total violation points as determined by the Use and Violation Criteria as set forth in subsection (4) of this Section.
 The monetary penalties shall be as follows:

 Total Violation PointsMonetary Penalties